u-root/webboot/README.md

 ### Run the webboot command in Qemu

- `webboot distrubution`
+ `webboot distribution`

-- distrubution a defines a supported operating system distribution.
+- distribution a defines a supported operating system distribution.
-- example `webboot tinycore`perfoms a webboot of the TinyCore linux distrubution.
+- example `webboot tinycore`perfoms a webboot of the TinyCore linux distribution.

 ### Supported Operating Systems
 - Linux TinyCore